thoughtspot/thoughtspot.github.io/_appliance/hardware/parameters-nodesconfig.md

 **NTPServers**	The address of your company’s Network Time Protocol (NTP) server.
 If your company does not have an NTP server, you can use one of ThoughtSpot’s, as listed in [the nodes.config]({{ site.baseurl }}/appliance/hardware/nodesconfig-example.html#autodiscovery-of-one-node-example) example under NTPServers.
 For example, 0.centos.pool.ntp.org.

 **DNS**	The address of your company’s Domain Name Server (DNS).
 For example, 192.168.2.200,8.8.8.8.

+{% include warning.html content="Configure only two DNS servers.
+ThoughtSpot does not support configuration of three DNS servers." %}

 {% include note.html content="You can only edit DNS settings with this command if you are deploying ThoughtSpot on hardware.
 ThoughtSpot does not support using <code>set-config</code> to edit your DNS settings for cloud deployment." %}